relab/thesis-proposals/2021/bbchain-dapp.md

 ## Prerequisites

-- DAT520 Distributed Systems
-- DAT650 Blockchain Technology
+- DAT310 Web programming
+- DAT320 Operating systems and systems programming
+- Be interest in user interface design
 - Proficient in the Go programming language
 - Proficient in web programming